ERAalex/ERA_Weather_Api_app/README.md

 - Django REST Framework help us to give information to our Vue JS app.<br>

 2. Vue JS.<br>
-- the user can write the name of city and get information from our Django Api Server.<br>
+- the user can write the name of city and get information from our Django Api Server.<br><br>

 Interesting points about API of openweather:<br>